Free nationwide shipping on all orders!

 So you’ll need to set Canva’s custom size to 91mm x 61mm.

-Use the alignment tools available in canva to centre these to the custom canvas.
+Use the alignment tools available in Canva to centre these on the custom canvas.

 Canva guidelines setup 1